front-end-intermediate/session-1/readme.md

 console.table(fifteen);
 ```

-[Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) have a number of features and are commonly used as a shorter syntax for anonymous functions.
-Much of the documentation you will read uses them.
+[Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are commonly used as a shorter syntax for anonymous functions.
+Much of the documentation you will read uses them and so shall we.

 Refactor using an arrow function with implicit return: